GameAISchool2024members/Gamedev4Fun/README.md

 This is your escape from this nightmare!

-It will appear in a single room when you've cleared it; go near it to escape and win!
+It will appear in a single room when you've cleared it; reach it to escape and win!

 # The enemies
 ![](sprites/Front.png) ![](sprites/Idle_clown.png)